QuopHi-Geek/maddox/README.md

-# Web Application for End-to-End Testing
+# Web Application for End-to-End Tests

 ## Introduction
 - A login page where users can enter their username and password to login